SAhmadUmass/zendeskclone4/debugging.md

 --------------------------------------------------------------------------------

 --------------------------------------------------------------------------------
-8. Ensure “Dark Mode” Toggle or Class is Functional (Optional Enhancement)
+8. Ensure "Dark Mode" Toggle or Class is Functional (Optional Enhancement)
 --------------------------------------------------------------------------------
 • Objective: If you want a switch for light/dark mode.
 • Location: Possibly in RootLayout (src/app/layout.tsx).

 Steps:
 1. Implement a small toggle that adds the .dark class to <html> or <body>.
-2. Verify Tailwind’s “darkMode: class” is recognized (already set in tailwind.config.ts).
+2. Verify Tailwind's "darkMode: class" is recognized (already set in tailwind.config.ts).

 Example logic (pseudocode):
 --------------------------------------------------------------------------------